Post-training data for frontier models and agentic systems

 We teach robotic foundation models the reasoning behind human action.
 This allows an embodied agent that encounters a novel object to infer its function and approach it appropriately, rather than relying on trial and error with no spatial prior.

-The data required to train this new generation of intelligence is scarce.
+The data required to train this new generation of intelligence is incredibly scarce.
 That level of spatial literacy is held by professionals who have dedicated decades to the discipline of mastery.

 As the next generation of intelligence steps out of the text box and into the real world — navigating our software, simulating our physics, and operating our machines — it must first understand the rules that govern reality.

-Verket is writing those rules.
+Verket is encoding those rules.

 If you are interested in our work, please reach out.